 Design, implement, and report on the results of action research carried out in their classrooms that also utilizes digital learning tools and resources to support student learning. {See Research Proposal, Research Report, and Research Presentation}.

-If you are seeking your PhD or EdS, you will need to obtain IRB approval and need to contact your professor immediately.
+If you are seeking your Ph.D. or Ed.S., you will need to obtain IRB approval and need to contact your professor immediately.

 Course Content Outline: